A short video showing why this park opportunity is so valuable and needed.

 We had another packed house at the Commissioner meeting on November 6th.
 The Wake County Board meeting lasted over 4 hours and there was much discussion regarding that South Wake Park Project.
 In the end the Commissioners voted to approve the purchase of the former golf course property for the purpose of building a new regional park.
-The purchase has 10 conditions which need to be resolved before the purchase is finalized and all parties are working on completing those conditions.
+The purchase has 11 conditions which need to be resolved before the purchase is finalized and all parties have been working hard to complete those conditions.
+So far 10 have been done.

-The purchase should hopefully be finalized sometime early in 2018 and the park planning process will begin.
+The purchase should be finalized sometime in 2018 once the last condition is completed (in May - when a rental lease on one of the buildings on the property expires) and the park planning process will begin after that.
 We'll send out an update afterwards.

 Please join our Facebook page: South Wake Park Project!
 Click on the Facebook icon below.